The 8 Best Dog Toothbrushes Australia: Tested & Evaluated 2023

 “The more severe the dental disease and the more inflammation present, the more likely it is that bacteria may enter the bloodstream and travel to other parts of the body.” - Dr. Chad Lothamer, DVM, DAVDC for PetMD

 Oral hygiene is a must, but no dog likes us touching their teeth.
 That’s why you need to make tooth brushing as much of a tolerable experience as you can.
 The first step towards doing that is picking the appropriate toothbrush for your pooch.
-Here are some things to keep in mind when making the choice:
+Here are some things our panel of independent experts suggest you keep in mind when making the choice:

 Types of Dog Toothbrush